bewuethr/pandoc-bash-blog/README.md

 - Creates new `source` branch and checks it out
 - Add artifacts directory to `.gitignore`
-- Creates the `includes` and `images` directories
+- Creates the `includes`, `images` and `assets` directories
-- Creates a header file with the blog title in `includes` which is used on every page
+- Creates header files in `includes` that are used on every page, for blog title link, favicon Google web font links
 - Creates an example post

 ### `pbb build`